andersource/andersource.github.io/_posts/2019-08-25-fun-with-matrix-exponentiation.markdown

 \end{pmatrix}
 $$

-The node names aren't included in the matrix, but instead are implied by the index, assuming some consistent ordering of nodes, in this case `A, B, C, D, E`.
+The node names aren't included in the matrix, but instead are implied by the index, assuming some consistent ordering of nodes, in this case `A, B, C, D`.

 This matrix describes, through non-zero elements, all the trivial paths in the graph - A to B, B to C and C to D.